The 10 Funniest Pranks Celebrities Have Pulled on Each Other

 Scroll To See More Images

 Prank videos are the heart of the internet.
-Whether they’re family members of random people on the street, videos of people pranking each other, no matter how dumb or how well they’re pulled off, never fail to make the internet laugh.
+Whether they’re of family members or random people on the street, videos of people pranking each other, no matter how dumb or how well they’re pulled off, never fail to make the internet laugh.
 But what’s even better than two strangers pranking each other is when we see two celebrities in an epic prank war.

-In honor of April Fool’s Day, we’re rounding up the most hilarious, must-watch pranks that celebrities have pulled on each other.
-From age-old prank calls, to surprise scares, to intricate, thought-out stunts, these celebrity prank videos are worth your time.
+In honor of April Fool’s Day, we’ve rounded up the most hilarious, must-watch pranks that celebrities have pulled on each other.
+From age-old prank calls and surprise scares to intricate thought-out stunts, these celebrity prank videos are worth your time.
 Find out how Hailey Baldwin pranked her BFF, Kendall Jenner, and more below.

-Hailey Baldwin Prank Calls Kendall Jenner
+Hailey Baldwin Prank-Calls Kendall Jenner

 In an interview with E!
-News’s Jason Kennedy, Baldwin attempted to prank call “Pretty Little Liars” star Ashley Benson.
+News’s Jason Kennedy, Baldwin attempted to prank-call “Pretty Little Liars” star Ashley Benson.
 When Benson didn’t pick up, Baldwin’s BFF, Kendall Jenner, happened to call right after.
 That’s when Kennedy went into prank mode and pretended to be an Uber driver who found Baldwin’s phone.
 Naturally, Jenner totally fell for it.
 When Kennedy, still pretending to be an Uber driver, asked Jenner for her name, she shut the conversation down.
 Knowing that her name in Baldwin’s phone is “Ken,” Jenner pretended that she was calling from the phone of her boyfriend, who happened to be named Ken.
 Of course, the prank ended in hysterics with Baldwin confessing that she was pulling her best friend’s leg.

-Kourtney & Khloé Kardashian Make Kendall Jenner Think She Pooped in Her Sleep
+Kourtney & Khloé Kardashian Try to Make Kendall Jenner Think She Pooped in Her Sleep

 Oh, sisters.
-In an episode of “Keeping Up with the Kardashians,” Kendall’s big sister, Kourtney and Khloé, try to make her think that she pooped in her sleep.
+In an episode of “Keeping Up with the Kardashians,” Kendall’s big sisters Kourtney and Khloé try to make her think that she pooped in her sleep.
 The Kardashian sisters landed on the idea after asking their Twitter followers for a good prank to do on Kendall.
 After cutting up a few chocolate pieces, the Kardashians sneak into Kendall’s room, pull down her shorts, and try to put the chocolate in her butt, so when she wakes up, she thinks that’s she’s pooped herself.
-But before they could finish prank, Kendall wakes up, spoiling the fun.
+But before they could finish the prank, Kendall wakes up, spoiling the fun.
 Better luck next time, girls.

 Kit Harington Puts a Severed Head in Rose Leslie’s Refrigerator

 Harington and Leslie, who met playing romantic interests on “Game of Thrones,” should be used to seeing bloody figures.
-But Harington’s prank on his fiancé proves that no matter how many fight scenes you do, Leslie will never be used to seeing a bloody head in her refrigerator.
+But Harington’s prank on his fiancée proves that no matter how many fight scenes she does, Leslie will never be used to seeing a bloody head in her refrigerator.
 On “The Jonathan Ross Show,” Harington shared a video of a prank he did on his future wife.
 Essentially, he stuck a severed head (fake, obvi) in her refrigerator, so that when she opened the door, she would freak out.
 The prank lived up to its expectations.
 When Leslie opened the refrigerator door—carrying a filled Brita water filter, we might add—she screamed bloody murder, ran to the other side of the kitchen, and collapsed on the floor in fear.

 Shay Mitchell Pretends to Be a Crazy Fan of Troian Bellisario’s

 Starring on “Pretty Little Liars” together, Mitchell and Bellisario should be used to deception.
 In this short but sweet video, Bellisario is greeting “Pretty Little Liars” fans in France.
-After she’s done hugging and thanking one, she sees a crazy woman running and screaming toward her.
+After she’s done hugging and thanking one, she sees a crazy woman screaming and running toward her.
 “OH MY GOD!”
 Mitchell screams, barreling toward Bellisario.
 “Oh, Jesus Christ!”
 Bellisario screams in response.

 Bella Hadid Pretends to Be an Obsessed Fan of Gigi Hadid’s

 What’s the point of having a famous sister if you can’t prank them in an interview?
 Bella did exactly that when Gigi was in a radio interview with BBC’s Radio 1 Breakfast Show host Nick Grimshaw.
 During the interview, Gigi was taking calls from fans when one sounded awfully familiar.
 Bella, pretending to be an obsessed fan named Emily, gushed over Gigi in a British accent, calling her a “star” and asking how she started modeling.
-Then, “Emily” gave away her cover by saying that she was “working on” her British accent.
-That’s when Gigi exclaimed, “That’s my sister!” and the gig was up.
+Then “Emily” gave away her cover by saying that she was “working on” her British accent.
+That’s when Gigi exclaimed, “That’s my sister!” and the jig was up.

 MORE: 15 Seriously Uncanny Celebrity Look-Alikes Who Will Blow Your Mind

-Paris Jackson Prank Calls as Taylor Lautner as a ‘Twilight’-Obsessed Fan
+Paris Jackson Prank Calls Taylor Lautner as a ‘Twilight’-Obsessed Fan

 Pretending to be fans is a recurring theme of celebrity pranks.
 In a podcast interview with “Hamish & Andy,” Jackson pretended to be “Rachel,” an obsessed “Twilight” fan who has “dreams” about Taylor Lautner.
-The prank began Jackson, as herself, calling up her good friend Lautner and asking if he would talk to “Rachel” on the phone.
+The prank began with Jackson calling up her good friend Lautner, as herself, and asking if he would talk to “Rachel” on the phone.
 “I’m really sorry to do this to you, man, but her name is Rachel, and she really wants to talk to you,” Jackson said.

 Lautner reluctantly agreed, which was when Jackson went into prank mode and flirted hardcore as “Rachel.”
-Oh my god, Taylor.
+Oh my God, Taylor.
 I don’t think you understand.
 I have so many dreams about you.
 Do you really turn into a wolf?”
 Jackson said.
-“I dream about your paws on me, and I just dream that one day you’ll come to the land down under.”
+“I dream about your paws on me, and I just dream that one day you’ll come to the Land Down Under.”
 Lautner, audibly uncomfortable, responded, “You’re making me blush here.”
-Eventually, the call ended with Jackson revealing himself and Lautner admitting that the prank was “one of the weirdest phone calls” he’s ever had.
+Eventually, the call ended with Jackson revealing herself and Lautner admitting that the prank was “one of the weirdest phone calls” he’s ever had.
 Mission accomplished.

 Ellen DeGeneres Scares the S—t Out of Taylor Swift

 If you’ve seen “The Ellen DeGeneres Show” at all, you know that DeGeneres loves to scare her guests.
-Whether it’s a clown popping out of an ottoman or a ghost running onto the stage, DeGeneres always knows to to get her guests good.
+Whether it’s with a clown popping out of an ottoman or a ghost running onto the stage, DeGeneres always knows how to get her guests good.
 But perhaps one of her best scares wasn’t with a terrifying monster, but simply with a good old-fashioned scream.
 In 2010, Swift had an interview on “The Ellen DeGeneres Show.”
 Before her interview, she walked into her green room, where she looked around a little and eventually explored into the bathroom.
 As she admired some bathroom art, DeGeneres pops out of nowhere and scares the living s—t out of her.
 Swift falls hard to the ground and the women have a hearty laugh.

 Leonardo DiCaprio Pretends to Be an Obsessed Fan Videotaping Jonah Hill

-DiCaprio and Hill both starred on “The Wolf of Wall Street” together in 2013, so they likely have some great stories from the set.
+DiCaprio and Hill starred on “The Wolf of Wall Street” together in 2013, so they likely have some great stories from the set.
 But perhaps their best prank happened after the cameras stopped rolling.
-Thanks to a video recorded by the paparazzi, fans found out that DiCaprio pulled an epic prank on his co-star in New York City.
+Thanks to a video recorded by the paparazzi, fans found out that DiCaprio pulled an epic prank on his costar in New York City.
 The prank begins with the paparazzi stalking DiCaprio walking down the streets of New York City with some friends.
 Eventually, they see DiCaprio notice something odd ahead of him.
-Then, he starts running with a mad man with his phone out screaming Hill’s name.
-Hill, thinking that the man running toward him is an crazed fan, flinches and clutches his chest.
+Then, he starts running like a mad man with his phone out screaming Hill’s name.
+Hill, thinking that the man running toward him is a crazed fan, flinches and clutches his chest.
 Eventually, he sees that it’s DiCaprio and the men hug it out.

 MORE: 10 Surprising Celebrities Who You Didn’t Know Started on Broadway